facebookincubator/npe-toolkit/docs/getting-started/Firebase.md

 ### 1. Create a Firebase project

 - Go to the [Firebase Console](https://console.firebase.google.com/).
-- Click on the "Add Project" button
+- Click on `Add Project` button
 - Go through the new project setup flow
   - Google Analytics is recommended but not required

 ### 2. Enable Firebase services

-All of the following services are listed under "Build" on the left side
+All of the following services are listed under `Build` on the left side

 #### Enable Firebase Auth

 We recommend starting with Google Auth as a provider as it is easy to create allowlists based on emails

-- Click on Authentication > Get Started
+- Click on `Authentication` > `Get Started`
-- Enable Google Auth
+- Enable `Google` sign-in provider
-  - You'll need to add a "project support email"
+  - You'll need to set a `project support email`

 #### Enable Firestore

-Firestore is the a modern noSQL database with an API that can be called directly from client code and server-side privacy rule enforcement.
+Firestore is the a modern NoSQL database with an API that can be called directly from client code and server-side privacy rule enforcement.

-- Click on Firestore > Create database
+- Click on `Firestore` > `Create database`
 - Start in "test mode"
   - This will need to be changed soon, as itenables anyone with the address of the database to read/write all data - just don't write anything important to